-Mike Newman focuses his practice on civil litigation, insurance coverage disputes, and timeshare foreclosures.
+Mike Newman has a varied civil law practice including civil litigation, insurance coverage disputes, estate and probate law, and timeshare foreclosures.
 Mr. Newman’s extensive litigation experience includes numerous civil trials involving personal injury claims, property damage claims, insurance-related contract disputes, and debtor-creditor claims.
-Mr. Newman has handled many appeals and has extensive experience with handling nonjudicial timeshare foreclosures.
+Mr. Newman has handled many appeals and nonjudicial timeshare foreclosures.

 Mr. Newman has given numerous presentations on Arkansas civil procedure, litigation, and insurance law.